-You may be entitled to some, or all, of your spouse’s pension.
+The question of how to divide pensions in divorce settlements is really important — it likely relates to some of the most valuable assets that anyone might own.
+You may be entitled to some, or all, of your partner’s pension.
 Conversely, they might be entitled to a share of yours.

 It is important to note that pensions are complex and seeking the advice of a financial adviser or legal professional is recommended.
-Professional divorce solicitors will help you understand the different types of pensions, how pensions are split in divorce, and the possible tax implications involved.
+Professional divorce solicitors will help you understand how pensions are split in divorce.

 Pension Sharing Orders

-A Pension Sharing Orders (PSO) allows one spouse to receive a portion, usually expressed by way of a percentage of the other spouse's pension as part of the financial settlement.
-Put simply, a percentage share of the pension of Person A is transferred to Person B. This can be achieved in a variety of ways, such as transferring a portion of the pension to a separate pension plan in the name of the receiving spouse, or by creating a new pension account for the receiving spouse within the existing plan.
+A Pension Sharing Orders (PSO) allows one spouse to receive a portion of the other spouse's pension as part of the financial settlement.
+Put simply, a percentage share of the pension of Person A is transferred to person B. This can be achieved in a variety of ways, such as transferring a portion of the pension to a separate pension plan in the name of the receiving spouse, or by creating a new pension account for the receiving spouse within the existing plan.

 The main advantage of a pension sharing order is that it allows both spouses to have their own separate pension funds.
 This can provide greater financial security in retirement.
 It also avoids the need for one spouse to rely on the other for financial support in retirement.
-PSO’s are generally more common as they offer a cleaner break between the two parties.
+PSO’s are generally more common and in an sense, they offer a cleaner break between the two parties.

 Pension Attachment Orders